Corporate Governance

 The Company adopts the system of a company with Audit & Supervisory Board Members and has made rigorous legal audits by Audit & Supervisory Board Members the basis of compliance management.
 The primary management structures (meeting bodies) are: The Board of Directors comprised of 9 members (six men, three women; eight Japanese nationals, one foreign national) including five Independent Outside Directors; the Audit & Supervisory Board comprised of four members (three men, one woman; four Japanese nationals) including two Outside Audit & Supervisory Board Members; Management Committee headed by the President and CEO and comprised of standing Directors and Senior Managing Officers.
 The Company is working to enhance the diversity of each of the meeting bodies.
 In addition, the Company adopts a mandatory executive officer system to provide for mutual partnership between decision-making and oversight (governance) with business execution and to clarify the operating responsibilities of Directors.

 The Board of Directors makes decisions on matters (management objectives and important business-execution strategies such as the management strategy) prescribed in laws and regulations, the articles of incorporation, and the “Board of Directors Rules” based on its authority to supervise the execution of duties of directors and managing officers.
 The Board of Directors actively elicits the opinions of Outside Directors and Audit & Supervisory Board Members, and the supervisory function of the Board of Directors has been further strengthened by having an Independent Outside Director serve as Chairman of the Board from March 2023.
-Also, in addition to the Voluntary Nominating and Remuneration Committees chaired by and with a majority consisting of Independent Outside Directors, we established the Governance Committee in 2021 as an advisory panel to the Board of Directors.
-The Governance Committee is headed by an Independent Outside Director and is comprised of a majority of Outside Directors and Audit & Supervisory Board Member.
+Further, apart from Board meetings, we hold a meeting on future strategies biannually to eliminate information asymmetry among Directors and Audit & Supervisory Board Members and for them to discuss the Group’s management issues and strategies from a medium- to long-term viewpoint.
+Also, in addition to the Voluntary Nominating and Remuneration Committees chaired by and with a majority consisting of Independent Outside Directors, we established the Governance Committee as an advisory panel to the Board of Directors.
+The Governance Committee is headed by an Independent Outside Director and is comprised of a majority of Outside Directors and Audit & Supervisory Board Members.

 Audit & Supervisory Board Members attend meetings of both the Board of Directors and the Management Committee, where they deploy their experience in the field to swiftly resolve issues.
-In addition to enhancing the supervisory function through expression of opinions and the like, Audit & Supervisory Board Members listen to directors, view important resolution documents, examine the current status of business and financial assets, and otherwise conduct meticulous supervision and oversight in accordance with Pigeon’s policies on auditing and allotment of duties.
+In addition to enhancing the supervisory function through expression of opinions and the like, Audit & Supervisory Board Members listen to directors, view important resolution documents, examine the current status of business and financial assets, and otherwise conduct meticulous supervision and oversight particularly in accordance with audit policy and segregation of duties.
 They also meet regularly with the President and CEO, receive reports on matters such as important company issues, and carry out frank exchanges of opinions.

 Directors and Management Officers